wp-plugins/iframe-wrapper/readme.txt

 be 100% of the contain it's in and the height will automatically adjust to the contents of the frame.

-This plugin was originally written to embed [ProofBuddy](http://www.proofbuddy.com) sites within a WordPress theme without much fuss.
-But it should work well to embed any site within a WordPress theme.

 == Installation ==
 1. Upload the `iframe-wrapper` folder to the `/wp-content/plugins/` directory
 1. Active the plugin through the Plugins menu in WordPress